edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/overview.rst

 1. Device Remote Management (OTA, EAP License, EAP Installation/Uninstallation, Device Status, Terminal Emulation)
 2. Security (Network Security, Device Authentication, Secondary Drive Encryption, EAP Encryption, AI Model Binary Encryption)
 3. EdgeView (WebRTC Realtime Stream even from a device behind a NAT [no public address])

-* EAP stands for EDGEMATRIX stream Application Package
+NOTE: EAP stands for EDGEMATRIX stream Application Package

 Please note that every `AI Box <https://edgematrix.com/business/box/>`_ and every client are placed behind NATs and interact with others by peer to peer.
 This is our assumption of the said "Edge AI" from the Network's point's of view.